malvikasharan/software_writing_skills_potsdam/Novice_Unix_Shell_handout.md

     $ pwd

-This displays the current working directory (path of the current location) which would look something like this:
+This displays the current working directory (path of the current location), which would look something like this:

     $ /Users/username…